Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Status: Current

 The Ibanez ILT1 tremolo was used on Ibanez entry-level guitars until 2010 leaving only the Edge III for budget models, which in turn was phased out and fully discontinued in 2017.
-Before then, Ibanez released it's "Standard DL tremolo," which was introduced in 2013.
-It is essentially another TRS-101 / TRT1 / ILT1 clone, made in China.
+Before then, Ibanez released it's Standard DL tremolo which was introduced in 2013.
+It is essentially another TRT1 / TRS-101 / ILT1 clone, made in China.

 Yamaha

-Yamaha started making acoustic guitars in 1966, followed by electric guitars in the 1970s.
+Yamaha Corporation started making acoustic guitars in 1966, followed by electric guitars in the 1970s.
 Their guitars have always been built by contracted factories in Japan, and later in Korea, China, and Indonesia.
 The company has never been very lefty-friendly, but has made token offerings on and off over the years.

-Yamaha was one of the first brands to plagiarize Floyd Rose designs, introducing a "Vibrato System" bridge with a locking nut in 1984.
+Yamaha was one of the first brands to plagiarize Floyd Rose designs early on, introducing a "Vibrato System" bridge with a locking nut in 1984.
 (This was before Floyd Rose had been granted the '461 and '236 patents for a fine tuner system.)
-While it had no name, it utilized knife edges for the pivot, and fine tuners at the end of individual saddle arms.
+While it had no name beyond "Yamaha Tremolo Unit", it utilized knife edges for the pivot, and fine tuners at the end of individual saddle arms.
 It also loaded the strings through the back and did not need the balls cut off.
 Each saddle had a locking plate that screwed down with a grub screw.
-The base plate had a rectangular turret with threaded hole for the tremolo arm to screw into.
+The baseplate had a rectangular turret with threaded hole for the tremolo arm to screw into.
 The unit only pitched down.
+It was introduced on Yamaha's new-for-1984 SBG-1300TS model.
+It continued to be used on the 1985 SBG-1300TS, Yamaha's new EX Explorer and VX Flying V models, and the SE-700E.

-Further developments of this tremolo system evolved into the highly-respected "Rocking Magic Series," including left handed versions, used by Yamaha all the way through to the mid 2000s.
+Further developments of this tremolo system evolved into the highly-respected Rocking Magic Series, including left handed versions, used by Yamaha all the way through to the mid 2000s.

 Yamaha RM-II

-The first "Rockin' Magic" proprietary tremolo was the Yamaha RM-II introduced in 1985.
+Yamaha's second proprietary tremolo system was the Yamaha Rockin' Magic RM-II introduced in 1985.
 This was a single locking tremolo that had the strings fed through from the rear of the base (rather than tubes as on the original Floyd Rose II and most other single locking variants.)
 The strings are double locked by a plate with a hex screw.
-Unique to Yamaha is that the unit has horizontal screws at the rear of the base that adjust the saddle positions for premise intonation setting.
-The block on the RM-II is "forked" and has a pin running through the ends of the forks for the spring hooks.
+Unique to Yamaha is that the unit has horizontal screws on springs at the rear of the base for each saddle that when turned move the saddle forward or back for easier intonation setting.
+The block on the RM-II is "forked" and has a pin running through it for the spring hooks.

 The Yamaha 1986 catalog says the following: "The new Yamaha Rockin' Magic II locking vibrato system adds a new dimension to the concept of radical pitch bending.
 The low profile bridge allows for right handed muting techniques without being hindered by bulky hardware.
 String locks at the nut and on each individual saddle ensure perfect tuning stability at all times.
 Individual fine tuners on each string provide for minute pitch adjustments while playing.
 The Rockin' Magic II uses standard ball end strings and is capable of both upward and downward pitch bending."
 There were no inscriptions anywhere on the unit.
-There was a lot of steel in this unit and therefore it added a lot of weight to the guitar.
+There was a lot of steel in this unit and therefore it added significant weight to the guitar.

 Yamaha RM-Pro